Call Today! 888-234-8376

 For companies who receive an application from yourself, they’ll have access to certain information including medical impairments, dates of previous applications, any treatments of conditions, diagnosis dates of conditions, and the source of your medical history.

 If you underwent surgery for prostate cancer, the underwriter would have uncovered this after an application.
 By taking a simple look at your medical history, this now becomes active information and it’ll sit on your Medical Information Bureau report.

 When you apply for life insurance for a second time, the new underwriter can see when the surgery took place and how this information was brought to light; for example, it could be an Attending Physician Statement (APS).
 Once this has been combined with the medical history, a check on prescriptions, and other physician statements, the underwriter can use all information to ensure the application is accurate.

 Disability Income Record Service (DIRS)

-If you are applying for short term disability insurance or long term disability insurance, the DIRS works by combining a DIRS inquiry with an MIB Checking Service inquiry.
-This allows disability income insurance companies to get snapshot on potential insured’s being over-insured and an applicant’s health status at the same time.
+If you are applying for short term disability insurance or long term disability insurance, the DIRS works by combining a DIRS inquiry with a MIB Checking Service inquiry.
+This allows disability income insurance companies to get a snapshot of a potential insured's being over-insured and an applicant's health status at the same time.